 Duck Lake, Northwest Territories (1901 census)

 Duck Lake was a census subdivision in Northwest Territories, recorded in the 1901 Census of Canada with a population of 889.
+The community is grounded to Wikidata Q1427938.
 The administrative centroid was at approximately 52.807°N, 106.276°W.

 Population